PhungXuanAnh/django-rest-framework-sample/README.md

 ### 4.2.2. musican-generic-views

-This set of apis describle how to using `generics` view to make api code will be made shorter
+This set of apis describe how to using `generics` view to make api code will be made shorter

 **Test:**